-A lot of businesses focus all their attention on acquiring new customers but this can be a lot more expensive than keeping the ones you have.
+A lot of small businesses and startups focus all their attention on acquiring new customers but this can be a lot more expensive than keeping the ones you have.

 By creating a great customer experience (CX) strategy you can increase customer loyalty, encouraging them to become repeat purchasers, advocate for your business, and recommend you to their friends and family.

 This guide is based on a webinar we hosted with customer experience experts Julian Douglas and Michael Killeen from the CX Academy.
 It will take you through what CX is, how it can benefit your business and a framework you can use to implement a CX strategy that suits you.

 The CX Academy provides online courses to help deliver the skills and knowledge users need to create and execute an effective customer experience strategy.

 Customer experience is the overall impression customers get of your brand throughout their whole buyer journey, from the pre-purchase stage to purchase and beyond.